gideonadeti/task-tracker-cli/README.md

 # Task Tracker CLI

-A command-line interface (CLI) tool for managing tasks.
+A command-line interface (CLI) tool for tracking and managing tasks.
 This tool allows you to add, update, delete, mark tasks as in-progress or done, and list tasks by their status.

 ## Features